scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Decoupling the control plane from the CP-PKI would severely affect the properties and guarantees that can be provided by the control plane.
 The concept of ISD is also necessary to organize the routing process into a two-tiered architecture.

 TODO: We could mention here that the SCION CP could use another PKI (i.e., the web PKI), if we keep the concept of ISD (tough it would not make sense from a trust perspective).
-Opninions?
+Opinions?
 I already touch on this topic in {{pki-related}}

 ### Relationship to Existing Protocols
 On first sight, it might seem that the SCION control plane takes care of similar duties as existing routing protocols.